pingcap/docs-cn/best-practices/haproxy-best-practices.md

-   log         127.0.0.1 local2            # Global syslog servers (up to two). chroot      /var/lib/haproxy            # Changes the current directory and sets superuser privileges for the startup process to improve security. pidfile     /var/run/haproxy.pid        # Writes the PIDs of HAProxy processes into this file. maxconn     256                         # The maximum number of concurrent connections per HAProxy thread. nbthread    48                          # The maximum number of threads.
+   log         127.0.0.1 local2            # Global syslog servers (up to two). chroot      /var/lib/haproxy            # Changes the current directory and sets superuser privileges for the startup process to improve security. pidfile     /var/run/haproxy.pid        # Writes the PIDs of HAProxy processes into this file. maxconn     4096                        # The maximum number of concurrent connections for a single HAProxy process.
+It is equivalent to the command-line argument "-n". nbthread    48                          # The maximum number of threads.
 (The upper limit is equal to the number of CPUs) user        haproxy                     # Same with the UID parameter. group       haproxy                     # Same with the GID parameter.
 A dedicated user group is recommended.